-Guidance and manufacturer's declaration - Patient monitor emissions The patient monitor is intended for use in the electromagnetic environment specified below.
-The customer or the user of the patient monitor, should assure that it is used in such an environment.
-Emissions test Compliance Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 The patient monitor uses RF energy only for its internal function.
-Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
+Guidance and manufacturer's declaration - Patient monitor emissions The patient monitor is intended for u customer or the user of the patient m Emissions testComplianceElectromagnetic environment - guidance RF emissions CISPR 11 Group 1 Group 1 The patient monitor uses RF energy only for its internal function.
+Therefore, its RF emissions are ve low and are not likely to cause any interference in nearby electronic equipment.
 RF emissions CISPR 11 Class B The patient monitor is suitable for use in all establishments, including Harmonic emissions IEC 61000-3-2 Complies domestic establishments and those directly connected to the public low- Voltage fluctuations/ flicker emissions IEC 61000-3-3 Complies voltage power supply network that supplies buildings used for domestic purposes.